Nature Based Solutions in the Great Lakes

 This rendering shows what the designs would look like in real life once it is constructed.
 Notice the underwater reefs with interstitial spaces sized adequately for trout spawning.

-Here is a sneak peek at the projects we are working on this year!
+Here is what we are working on this year!

 Location